Claire Dean

 Pisac

 Just half an hour away from Cusco is the small town of Pisac.
-Situated in the Sacred Valley, you will find traditional Peruvian life, with locals wearing colourful clothing among its cobblestone streets.
+Situated in the Sacred Valley, you will find traditional Peruvian life, with locals wearing colorful clothing among its cobblestone streets.
 The striking Inca terrace on the mountainsides are a sight to behold that head up to the archaeological site.
 The ruins of Pisac are open daily from 7:00 am to 5:00 pm.
 Admission is part of Cusco Boleto Turistico.
 The market in the plaza is famed for high-quality handicrafts from the region, but bargain hard to get a good deal and local families from across this part of Peru make their way to Pisac to sell and purchase their local produce.
 Popular with shamans, yogis and spiritual travelers, this energetic town is perfect if you are planning to realign your chakras!

 Moray

 Moray is one of the best examples of Inca ingenuity.
 Situated 50 km (31 miles) northwest of Cusco, these ruins consist of a fascinating set of interconnected circular terraces.
-Located on a plateau around 3,500 meters (11,483 feet) above sea level, these 15th-century terraces have been carved into the land in an intricate pattern, making them look a little like sunken roman amphi-theaters.
+Located on a plateau around 3,500 meters (11,483 feet) above sea level, these 15th-century terraces have been carved into the land in an intricate pattern, making them look a little like sunken Roman amphitheaters.
 It is unknown exactly what these terraces were used for – though some theories suggest the terraces at Moray were used to study the effects of climate on growing different crops.

 Moray